MattKimmmm/MattKimmmm/lab4Solution/lab4Solution/Readme.txt

 --------Extra Credit--------------------------------------------------------------------------------------------------------

+For extra credit, we made another constructor for the Gomoku game class that takes user command line input as parameters.
+The new constructor is called and creates a new game object when there is 3 or 4 command line arguments.
+We also check if the user inputted connected pieces value is greater than the user inputted board size value, and also if the connected pieces value is zero or a negative number.
+Then, in the definition of the new constructor in the sourcefile, we pass user inputs into the board height, board width, and connected pieces value member variables in the base class.
+Finally, we have adjusted the done() and draw() methods accordingly so that the methods can dynamically adjust to the user input's boardsize.

 TEST CASE #1 - Gomoku game with two additional arguments 3 and 3:

 $ ./lab4Solution.exe Gomoku 3 3